See what each field/column from our “Products” template means including possible allowed values and examples.

 Vendor | Basically the Brand name.

 Be sure to keep all the same Brand names written the same.
 For example, “H&M” and “H & M” (with spaces) will be appearing as two different brands.
+The Vendor field cannot be set empty in Shopify.
+Doing so with an import, Shopify will automatically set the Vendor to the store name.
 Allowed ValuesText ExampleNike |

 Type | Shopify Product Custom Type – allows you to define a certain kind for each Product.
 Any text can be entered into this field.